liusihan/seGMM/README.md

 - `-c`: choose chromosome you want to use.
 Optional is x and y and b(both).
 - `-s`: Including SRY gene or not.Optional is y and n.
 - `-o`: Prefix of output file.
 (If not exist, seGMM will create it!)
+- `-v`: Genome version(default: hg19.
+If your vcf data is mapping to hg38, please use this parameter with no value!).

 ## License
 MIT ©